Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 ## Testing

-Before you start testing the Connected Commerce (uCom) API, we recommend spending some time to learn about the FEP that is assigned to your configuration in Connected Commerce (uCom).
-The most common FEPs used are BUYPASS, Rapid Connect and IPG.
-A specific set of testing cards will be provided to you by the Implementation Team once the configurations are completed. <br>
+A specific set of testing cards will be provided to you by the Implementation Team once all the uCom configurations are completed. <br>

-Still having questions?
-Check out the <a href="/product/UniversalCommerce/docs/?path=docs/faq/faq.md">FAQs Section</a> for help.
+Still have questions?
+Check out the <a href="/product/UniversalCommerce/docs/?path=docs/faq/faq.md">FAQs Section</a> for more help.

 <div id="copy_button"></div>
 </body>